 |

-to spending some quality time with your book.
-I love your articles
+am looking forward to spending some quality time with your book.

-in Audio Technology.
-It is excellent to get someone sharing their
+I love your articles in Audio Technology.
+It is excellent to get

-developed and thoughout processes and techniques so
+someone sharing their developed and thoughout processes and techniques

-clearly and inspiringly.
+so clearly and inspiringly.

-R - Caulfied, Victoria |
+- Caulfied, Victoria |

 |